Jeanne d'Arc Mujawamariya

-Jeanne d'Arc Mujawamariya (born on March 13th in Kigali) is a Rwandan politician, formerly the Minister of Public Service and Labor since June 12th, 2024 to 25th July 2024 at 8:10am from the position of Minister of Environment she held from November 4th, 2019 to June 12th, 2024.
+Jeanne d'Arc Mujawamariya (born on March 13th in Kigali) is a Rwandan politician who served as the Minister of Public Service and Labor from June 12, 2024 to 25 July 2024 and as Minister of Environment from November 4, 2019 to June 12th, 2024.
 She was formerly the Minister of Gender and Family Promotion, Minister of Education (formally, the Minister of Education, Science, Technology and Research) in the government of Rwanda she served as well as the Rector/Vice Chancellor of KIST-(Kigali Institute of Science and Technology) and the Rwandan Ambassador to Russian Federation and Belarus from March 2013 to November 2019.

 She speaks fluently 5 languages including her mother tongue Kinyarwanda, French, English, Russian and Swahili.